 The Bodhisatta was once an illegitimate son of a king.
-One day while a king was out picking fruits and flowers in the forest, he met a peasant woman gathering firewood.
-They became intimate and the Bodhisatta was conceived.
-The king gave the woman his signet ring in case she become pregnant: if she had a daughter she could sell the ring and use the money to raise her; if she had a son she should bring him to the palace.
+While a king was out picking fruits and flowers in the forest, he met a peasant woman gathering firewood.
+They became intimate, and the Bodhisatta was conceived.
+The king gave the woman his signet ring in case she became pregnant: if she had a daughter she could sell the ring and use the money to raise her; if she had a son she should bring him to the palace.

-One day while a young boy, the Bodhisatta was out playing and the other children teased him for having no father.
+One day, while he was a young boy, the Bodhisatta was out playing and the other children teased him for having no father.
 Upset, he ran home and asked his mother who his father was.
-When she told him, he demanded to go see the king and she took him to the palace.
+When she told him, he demanded to go see the king, and she took him to the palace.
 The king knew she told the truth, but out of shame he denied his relations with her, claiming the ring was not his.

 In the Lifetime of the Buddha

 King Pasenadi, a righteous ruler and devoted supporter of the Buddha, always provided food for the Buddha’s disciples, but they did not stay and eat at the palace because the people there were not friendly.
 When the king found out that they went to eat at their friends’ homes, he decided to marry a woman from the Buddha’s Sakya clan in order to build closer relations with the Buddha and his disciples.
 However, the Sakya clan was arrogant and insular and did not want to marry into a relationship with the king; but because he was their leader, a request like this could not be refused without consequences.
 So they sent a daughter of a nobleman born to a slave woman and told King Pasenadi she was noble.